Fix Can't Take Screenshot Due to Security Policy on Android

 To prevent this, you can use DRM (digital rights management) to protect copyrighted content.
 DRM-protected content cannot be screenshotted or copied.

-Scammers and other criminals often use screenshots to commit fraud.
-For instance, people might send fake screenshots to trick others into sharing personal details or money.
-Disabling screenshots can help to prevent this type of fraud.
+Scammers often use screenshots to commit fraud by sending fake images to trick victims into sharing personal details or money.
+Disabling screenshots can help prevent this type of fraud.

 You can’t take screenshots due to security policy Whatsapp features, View Once media option.
 This method stops people from taking pictures of private media chats, protecting users’ privacy.

-Companies design secure folders to protect your most sensitive data from unauthorized access, so screenshots are not allowed within them.
+Companies implement secure folders to safeguard your most sensitive data from unauthorized access, often disabling screenshot capture to enhance security.

 If you’re trying to take a screenshot of an app or website with a security policy in place, there’s usually no way to circumvent it.
 However, there are a few things you can do to take pictures of these apps and website content.